largenumberhere/rust_speedrun/README.md

 # rust_speedrun
+Currently WIP  (a Work In progress)!
 The source files for [rust_speedrun book](https://largenumberhere.github.io/rust_speedrun/) the book, by largenumbergoeshere.

-It is planned for this book to become hosted for easy reading online anywhere.
-In the meantime, it is not yet complete, so its structure and popularity is uncertain.

 # Build it locally
 Made with mdbook.
-To compile the files inside src/ into a nicer to navigate web interface, you will need to clone this repository and install mdbook.
+To compile the files inside src/ into a nicer to navigate web interface, you will need to clone this repository and install `cargo` and `mdbook`.

 Build:
 ```